 What You Need to Know About Reconsolidation Therapy Before Seeking Treatment

 Before starting any therapy, educating yourself well enough to know the basic facts is always a good idea.
-As a leader in reconsolidation therapy for PTSD patients, we’re here to provide important information about the therapy and how it is used to treat symptoms effectively.
-Let’s cover some common questions patients have before starting reconsolidation therapy.
+As a leader in reconsolidation therapy for PTSD, my goal is to provide important information about the therapy and how it is used to treat symptoms effectively.
+Let’s cover some common questions clients have before starting reconsolidation therapy.

 What is Reconsolidation Therapy for PTSD?

-If you are experiencing symptoms of PTSD, we’re here to help.
-Contact our Vancouver mental health experts to discuss whether reconsolidation therapy is right for you.
+If you are experiencing symptoms of PTSD, I am here to help.
+Contact me for a free 20 minutes consultation to discuss whether reconsolidation therapy is right for you.